ychost/ychost.github.io/pages/about.md

 ---
 layout: page
 title: About
-description: 打码改变世界
+description: code is life
-keywords: Zhuang Ma, 马壮
+keywords: ychost，夏天
 comments: true
 menu: 关于
 permalink: /about/